ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Experiments

 Fig.~\ref{tab:4_quality_smog} depicts qualitative results from smog simulation.
 Our method delivers better realism and physical plausibility (see the different transmission levels across foreground and background).
 ClimateGAN~\cite{schmidt2021climategan} generates visually reasonable results but fails to provide sharp boundaries.
 Additionally, video results further show our method is better at view consistency.

 We also report flood simulation results in Fig.~\ref{tab:4_quality_flood}.
 ClimateGAN++~\cite{schmidt2021climategan} produces waters with wrong reflection and blurry artifacts.
-Stable Diffusion~\cite{rombach2021highresolution} provides realistic and diverse colors and reflectance but hallucinates additional contents (e.g., cars, trees) and lacks view consistency. \method~renders accurate reflections with Fresnel effects and simulates realistic water ripples thanks to physical simulation.
-Video results show that our method is view-consistent and can provide fluid dynamics.
+Stable Diffusion~\cite{rombach2021highresolution} provides realistic and diverse colors and reflectance but hallucinates additional contents (e.g., cars, trees) and lacks consistency. \method~renders realistic reflections with Fresnel effects and water ripples.
+Videos show that \method~ is view-consistent and provides fluid dynamics. {Fig.~\ref{fig:refraction} shows that our method simulates both clear and muddy water.}

 We report snow simulation results in Fig.~\ref{tab:4_quality_snow}.
 As the figure shows, 3D Stylization changes the floor texture but cannot add physical entities to the scene, limiting its realism.
 Swapping Autoencoder~\cite{park2020swapping} changes the overall appearance but hallucinates unrealistic textures (e.g., car texture).
-On the other hand, \method~simulates photorealistic winter effects, including accumulated snow and change of sky and tree colors, etc. ClimateNeRF even piles snow on tiny structures like pedals, as shown in the figure.
+On the other hand, \method~simulates photorealistic winter effects, including accumulated snow and change of sky and tree colors, etc. ClimateNeRF even piles snow on tiny structures like pedals, as shown in the figure. { Using our proposed NeRF significantly enhances the quality of climate simulation.
+As demonstrated in Fig.~\ref{fig:geometry_improvement}, comparing to Instant-NGP, our improved geometry results in a more uniform smog density that is aligned with depth, and a more natural intersection between the border of the water surface and the scene.
+In addition, the appearance of white floaters is reduced and the ground is more evenly covered by snow in the snow scene.}

 \paragraph{User Study} We perform a user study to validate our approach quantitatively.
 Users are asked to watch pairs of synthesized images or videos of the same scene and pick the one with higher realism.
 37 users participated in the study, and in total, we collected 2664 pairs of comparisons.
 Results are reported in Fig.~\ref{tab:user}.
 ClimateNeRF has consistently been favored among all video simulation comparisons thanks to its high realism and view consistency.
 Single image comparison does not consider view consistency.
 In this case, ClimateNeRF still outperforms most baselines except diffusion models on flooding, which also produces realistic water reflectances.
 Users find diffusion models tend to produce more reflective water surfaces and diverse ripples.